 That's why an earth moving machine and crane were busy to create a

-breakwater a Dique in Spanish.
+breakwater called a Dique in Spanish.
 The security guard at the site whom I

 asked some questions called it like that.